Michael Morales (murderer): Murder of Terri Winchell

-Morales was convicted of murdering 17-year-old Terri Winchell on January 8, 1981.
+Morales was convicted of raping and murdering 17-year-old Terri Winchell on January 8, 1981.
 Winchell was in a love triangle with Richard Ortega, a cousin of Morales, and another man.
 Ortega hired Morales to kill Winchell so that Ortega could have exclusive relations with his male lover.
 According to prosecutors, Morales attacked Winchell from behind and tried to strangle her with his belt.
-Morales then hit her head with a hammer, beating her into unconsciousness, and crushing the victim's skull.
-Morales then dragged Winchell face-down across the road and into a vineyard, where he raped her and stabbed her four times in the chest.
+Morales then hit her head with a hammer 23 times, beating her into unconsciousness and crushing her skull.
+Saying he couldn't "waste a piece of good ass," Morales then dragged Winchell face-down across the road and into a vineyard, where he raped her and stabbed her four times in the chest.
 Winchell died from both the head and chest wounds.
+Afterwards, Morales stole $11 from Winchell's purse and partied.

 Trial and appeals

 Morales has not denied that he committed the crime.
 His defense team argued, however, that since he was high on PCP at the time, the murder does not qualify for the "special circumstances" required by California state law for the death penalty.
 Morales' defense argued that the crime was not premeditated, despite the fact that he had told Ortega that he would defend him.
 The prosecution countered with evidence showing that Morales gathered tools before the encounter, practiced strangulation on two female acquaintances, and confessed to an informant while in jail.

 Charles McGrath, the judge who originally sentenced Morales to execution, has announced that he has had a change of heart in the case.
 He now says he now doubts the testimony of an informant against Morales.
 Notably, the informant claimed that Morales confessed to him in Spanish, a language Morales does not speak.
 McGrath asked Gov. Arnold Schwarzenegger to grant Morales clemency under state law.
 In addition, Morales has claimed that he has found God in prison, and regrets the crime that he committed.

 In early 2006, lead defense attorney David Senior hired former Whitewater special prosecutor Kenneth Starr to be one of Morales' attorneys on the appeals.
 Immediately prior to Morales' execution date, Senior filed papers claiming that five out of the 12 jurors had doubts about sentencing him to death.
-However, prosecutors alleged that the documents were forgeries, and accused investigator and anti-death penalty activist Kathleen Culhane of falsifying the documents.
+However, prosecutors alleged that the documents were forgeries, and accused investigator and anti-death penalty activist Kathleen Culhane of falsifying the documents in the cases of Morales and others.
 Senior and his team soon withdrew the documents.
 Ultimately, clemency was denied, but the falsified documents were not used in the rationale.
-Eventually, Culhane was criminally charged with forging the documents and, under a plea agreement, was sentenced to five years in prison.
+Eventually, Culhane was criminally charged with forging the documents and, under a plea agreement, was sentenced to five years in prison for two counts of forgery, one count of perjury, and one count of filing false documents.
 At her sentencing hearing, Culhane refused to express remorse to the State of California, stating her acts were crimes of conscience against Morales' execution and the death penalty.